 - Acceptance to the University of Southern Indiana as an undergraduate.

 - Non-native speakers of English must meet English proficiency requirements as established by the USI Center for International Programs.

-- Complete and submit the Direct Admission Application.
+- Complete and submit the Early Admission Application.
 The application should be submitted PRIOR to the start of your course work at USI.